XHYN-PH/switch-android10-guide/README.md

 #### YUZU development has been discontinued because of Piracy issues filed by Nintenshit.
 As a result they will pay $2.4M in compensation and stop working on their project.
 In addition, the developers have committed to:
 - Close all repositories associated with the emulator
 - Stop supporting all discord servers
-- CLose all Patreon page
+- Close all Patreon page
 - Disable all YUZU sites
 - And no more development for the project